Skip to content

 13. Sandbanks Beach

-The beach itself is incredible and has been awarded a Blue Flag 32 years in a row!
+The beach is incredible and has been awarded a Blue Flag 32 years in a row!
 With calm, safe waters and clean golden sands, it’s easy to see why this is one of the most popular beaches in the area.
 It can get busy on sunny days, but the beach is huge so there’s always plenty of room!

 14. Isle of Purbeck